 Tabatinga, Brazil

-After about 15 minutes ride, we decided it’s time to get off the bus.
-We’re only about 1.5km away from the border, at Mercado Municipal Tabatinga, a busy market in the town.
-One thing you can immediately notice was the language sign.
+After about 15 minutes ride, we decided it was time to get off the bus.
+We were only about 1.5km away from the border, at Mercado Municipal Tabatinga, a busy market in the town.
+One thing you could immediately notice was the language sign.
 It was in Portuguese.
 However, the workers speak Spanish too.

 Tabatinga town wasn’t a tourist place.
 Mostly the visitors only came here to catch a boat to Iquitos or Manaus.
-We wandered around on foot and noticed that the town was less developed than Leticia, it was dusty on some part, with only the main road paved.
+We wandered around on foot and noticed that the town was less developed than Leticia, it was dusty in some parts, with only the main road paved.

 The journey lasted about 7 minutes, and on the way, we could see the Chulo bird perching on the river bank.

-The town was noticeable cleaner and much more beautiful than Tabatinga with its paved walkaway, relaxing vibes which made me feel much safer.
+The town was noticeably cleaner and much more beautiful than Tabatinga with its paved walkway and relaxing vibes which made me feel much safer.
 Along the main pathway, we saw a disco bar, school, church, some lodgings and restaurants.
-The building structure mostly constructed with woods.
+The building structure was mostly constructed with wood.

 For three big bottles of Cuscueña Trigo, it cost 18,000COP.